Nuela Charles

 Manuela Wüthrich, who goes by the stage name Nuela Charles, is a Canadian, Swiss, and Kenyan musician, who plays a style of soul, pop, r&b, jazz and hip hop music.
-She has released four musical works, Aware (2012), The Grand Hustle (2016), Distant Danger (2018), and Melt (2019).
+She has released four musical works, Aware (2012), and the Juno nominated albums The Grand Hustle (2016), Distant Danger (2018) and Melt (2019).

-Early life and background
+Life and career

 Charles was born, Manuela Wüthrich, on 19 January, in Kenya.
 She graduated from Briercrest College and Seminary in 2008, and she identifies as a Christian.

-Music career

 Her music recording career started in 2012, with the studio album Aware, released on 23 October 2012.
 She released another studio album, The Grand Hustle, on 4 November 2016.